fsfe/reuse-docs/spec.md

 `LICENSES/GPL-3.0-or-later.txt`).
 The License File MUST be in plain text format.

-If a license does not exist in the SPDX License List, its SPDX License Identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Section 6 available at <https://spdx.org/spdx-specification-21-web-version#h.1v1yuxt>.
+If a license does not exist in the SPDX License List, its SPDX License Identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Clause 10 available at <https://spdx.github.io/spdx-spec/other-licensing-information-detected/>.

 A Project MUST NOT include License Files for licenses under which none of the files in the Project are licensed.